kacpertopol/useful_scripts/README.md

 Simple file manager.
 Directories can be tagged and have keywords associated with them via a hidden .hdKeys file.
-Methods for filtering these directories using logical | and & operators will be added (TODO).
+Has methods for filtering these directories using logical | and & operators.
-Directory choice will be via fzf (TODO).

 Additional functions can be added to a .bashrc file from the output of: